 In this course a student will study the institutions and constitutional framework of the United States Government and survey the structure and development of city and state government systems.
-The course is developed to teach values, rights, and responsibilities that shape the public decision making of an active and influence contemporary public affairs in a democratic society.
+The course is developed to teach values, rights, and responsibilities that shape the public decision making of an active and informed citizen and influence contemporary public affairs in a democratic society.